-Aspergillus can produce toxins called mycotoxins, which can spur allergy-like symptoms or what seems like a perpetual cold that never seems to go away.
-Mycotoxins have also been associated with neurological and neuropsychiatric symptoms including pain syndromes, movement disorders, delirium, and disorders of balance and coordination.
+Mycotoxins have also been associated with neurological and neuropsychiatric symptoms2 including pain syndromes, movement disorders, delirium, and disorders of balance and coordination.

 Connecting the dots, it's better to err on the side of caution when you have what looks like mildew growing in your home.

-It's important that we are really careful about how we respond to mildew in our homes.
-If you see what you think is mildew, or mold on your shower curtain, bath rug, etc., it's time to take action!
+It's important that we are really careful about how we respond to mold and mildew in our homes.
+If you see what you think is mildew or mold on your shower curtain, bath rug, etc., it's time to take action!